Basil (Ocimum Basilicum)

 Minimum temperature for growing has to be above 13 Degrees Celsius for germination.
-Basil likes a warm temperature with sun exposure and as such, a good window sill kitchen pot plant is ideal.
+Basil likes a warm temperature with sun exposure and as such is a good window sill kitchen pot plant.
 In a warmer climate basil may grow in winter and can become a biennial plant.

-In gardens basil is a good companion to other plants and repels white fly and aphids.
+In gardens basil is a good companion to other plants and reepels white fly and aphids.
 It has a particular affinity to tomatoes in pots and also on plate.

 Basil is originally native to Iran, India and other tropical regions of Asia, having been cultivated there for more than 5,000 years.

 Folklore was that if you wanted to grow fragrant, strong basil than you should shout and swear when sowing your seeds.
 It was also said that if a man gave a sprig of basil to a woman she was sure to fall for him.
 In Haiti, shopkeepers will sprinkle basil around their shops to ward off evil.
 Europeans claimed that the basil would wilt if anyone with an impure heart touched it.